 When Signal Passes through Signal Strength Lost Plaster & Wood10 - 30% Brick 30 - 50% Concrete Cinder Blocks 50 - 70% Metal & Metal Cladding 70 - 100%

 Avoid installing the camera and receiver where the signal will need to travel through brick, concrete or metal.
-Signals that must pass through wet or moist materials (e.g. shrubs and trees after a rainfall) may also be significantly reduced.
+Signals that must pass through wet or moist materials (like tree leaves or other plants) may also be significantly reduced.